Plant of the Mallow Family ➤ From wild to Garden Favorites

 Leaves

-Basal leaves are extremely round with a deeply scalloped (crenate) margin.
-Cauline leaves are also rounded and very palmately cleft, with veins and dissections starting from the leaf base where the blade connects to the petiole.
+A Plant of the Mallow Family, its basal leaves are extremely rounded, with a deeply scalloped (crenulate) margin.
+The culinary leaves are also rounded and very palmatihexed, with veins and dissections starting from the base, where the blade connects with the petiole.

 Stems

-Plants reach heights of 16 to 70 inches tall.
-Stems are hollow (fistulose), and can be glabrous or have very fine hairs.
+The plants reach heights of 40 to 180 cm.
+The stems are hollow (fistulous) and can be glabrous or have very fine hairs.

 Flowers

-Inflorescences are spike-like racemes with many, compounded, fuchsia-colored flowers, with 1 to 5 millimeter long pedicels.
-Five sepals are united at the base, five petals somewhat fringed or heart shaped at their tips, and range from 6 to 10 millimeters long.
+The inflorescences are spicate racemes with numerous fuchsia-colored compound flowers, with pedicels 1 to 5 millimetres long.
+Five sepals united at the base, five petals with bangs or heart-shaped at their tips, and measure 6 to 10 millimeters long.

 Fruits

-Round seed clusters form, resembling wheels with wedge-shaped spokes.
-In the Southern Willamette Valley, seeds are predated on by weevils, negatively impacting fertility.
+Round seed clusters form, similar to wheels with wedge-shaped spokes.
+In the southern Willamette Valley, weevils eat the seeds, this harms fertility.

 Ecology

-In the Southern Willamette Valley, S. cusickii may be confused with S. campestris, or S. virgata.
-S. cusickii however, has distinctive, geometrically angular seed pods as well as petals that are dark pink, tightly organized petals.
-Also, S. cusickii tends to grow in wetter gradients than S. virgata and S. campestris.
+In the southern Willamette Valley, S. cusickii may be confused with S. campestris or S. virgata.
+However, S. cusickii has distinctive, geometrically angular pods as well as dark pink, well-organized petals.
+In addition, S. cusickii tends to grow on wetter gradients than S. virgata and S. campestris.
+Morphologically, Sidalcea species are usually less than 3 feet (approx. 91 cm) tall, although S. cusickii is noted for reaching greater heights.

 The currently known, described and accepted number of plant species is estimated at approximately 374,000″ (Christenhusz & Byng, 2016).